russellrosario/JavaScripter/content/applications/blockchain.md

 +++
-description = "Markup, DOM, character encoding" title = "HTML" draft = false weight = 100
-bref="Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications" toc = true script = 'animation'
+description = "Mining, nodes, smart contracts, solidity, EVM" title = "Blockchain" draft = false weight = 500 bref="A blockchain is a growing list of records, called blocks, which are linked using cryptography" toc = true script = 'animation'
 +++